philwonski/twplugins-hello-json-advanced/README.md

 # HelloJson-Advanced

-HelloJson-Advanced is a template for building TiddlyWiki plugins, building on the basic concepts of the [HelloJson](https://github.com/philwonski/twplugins-hello-json) repo.
+HelloJson-Advanced is a template for creating TiddlyWiki plugins, building on the basic concepts of the [HelloJson](https://github.com/philwonski/twplugins-hello-json) repo.

 Both repos represent the same opinionated workflow for developing TiddlyWiki plugins.
 It's just a *file structure* with 3 levels and some style conventions.